-If you are filing an enforcement suit against someone, then you are required to provide them notice of the action that is pending.
+If you file an enforcement suit against someone, you must notify them of the pending action.
 I have seen instances where if an opposing party knows that our office represents a person, then the opposing party will serve me personally with enforcement.

 Other attorneys have emailed me notice as if this were an Answer to a Divorce Petition.
 This will not clear the procedural hurdle required in an Enforcement case.
 You must have the opposing party personally served with your petition, as well as an instruction from the court ordering them to appear at a hearing.

 There are additional protections for persons on the receiving end of an enforcement action.
 These folks, known legally as the Respondent, have a legal right in Texas to be provided at least ten days’ worth of notice before any court hearing.